 1.)
 What is the role of immediate early gene turnover on learning-related behaviors?

 All forms of learning create an ensemble of neurons that upregulate the transcription and translation of immediate early genes (IEGs).
 Neuronal IEG expression serves as a readout for neural activity and is linked to the acquisition, consolidation, and retrieval of memories.
 However, IEG proteins must be broken down.
 Although this phenomenon is well documented, we lack complete insight into how removal of individual IEG proteins impacts learning and neural coding.
 The goal of my laboratory is to understand how protein turnover alters these processes.
 Our current efforts are focused on the immediate early gene Arc.
-Using a transgenic knock-in mouse, we found that defects in Arc ubiquitination cause cognitive inflexibility.
+Using a transgenic knock-in mouse (ArcKR), we found that defects in Arc ubiquitination cause cognitive inflexibility.

 2.)
 How do human-associated mutations and disruptions in E3 ubiquitin ligases alter neuronal substrates and properties in distinct neuronal types?